spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 mapping(address => mapping (address => uint)) public can;
 ```

-This mapping allows to store which address are authorized to use the vault maybe for auction.
+This can is an approved allowance thing.

 ```solidity
 function hope(address usr) external { can[msg.sender][usr] = 1; }
 function nope(address usr) external { can[msg.sender][usr] = 0; }
 ```

-Hope allows the caller to auction the particular address vault and nope denies it.
+Hope sets user to 1 means that user is authorized and nope means user is not authorized.

 ```solidity
 function wish(address bit, address usr) internal view returns (bool) {